Install DaVinci Resolve in Linux (Ubuntu, Arch, and Fedora)

 sudo apt-get install libnvidia-encode1

-Next you’re going to want to head over to Go to Blackmagic Design and download the official installer *.zip archive.
-Then head over to Daniel Tufvesson | MakeResolveDeb and download the latest MakeResolveDeb into the same directory.
+Next, you’ll want to Go to Blackmagic Design and download the official installer *.zip archive.
+Then, go to Daniel Tufvesson | MakeResolveDeb and download the latest MakeResolveDeb into the same directory.

 cd ~/Downloads